Netherquark/azu/README.md

 6. **Navigate**: Use **Blender-like** controls for inspection:
    - **LMB**: Orbit around target.
    - **RMB + X/Y/Z**: Axis-locked panning.
+   - **Interactive Gizmo**: Click and drag the XYZ gizmo in the bottom-right to rotate.
    - **Tab**: Switch to **Free Flight** (WASD + Q/E to fly).
    - **F**: Focus back on the origin.
 7. **Export**: Once satisfied, click **Export PLY** or **Export GLB**.